 But that’s not all.
 Many built-in dishwashers have sensors that detect load size and soil amount, then adjust appropriately to save water and energy.
 Indeed, technology has given us a lot of convenient options!
 So how do you choose which built-in dishwasher is best for you?

 The shopping guide below outlines key dishwasher features and helps you to understand how those features will (or won't) make your life easier.
-When you’re ready to make a purchase, we invite you to investigate the dishwashers in the matrix at the top of the page to see what we’re recommending.
+When you’re ready to make a purchase, we invite you to investigate the dishwashers in the product list to see what we’re recommending.

 Here are the features – some standard, some optional, and some standard but with options – that help built-in dishwashers get the job done.